drparham/formbuilder/README.md

 The $formInputs array, has the default correlation to table field type to form type.
 For instance all TEXT fields in the table are assumed to be text area form fields.

 This should allow you to customize the form layout as much as you want, or simply use the default values.

+### Form Fields

+Form fields are built using partials using bootstrap.
+However, you can simply publish the views, and use which ever frontend framework you prefer.